dedis/student_18_hugo_verex/byzcoin/README.md

 }
 ```

-represents the general state change in the Ethereum model.
-It is needed to reinstantiate the state database with the differents balances and contracts stored.
+defined by the general state and the last root commit hash.
 To save the root hash :

 ```golang